-Q: What factors should I consider when planning my antigen specificity experiment using dCode Dextramers® from Immudex?
+Question: What factors should I consider when planning my antigen specificity experiment using dCode Dextramers® from Immudex?

 - What percentage of the cell suspension is interacting with my MHC-peptide of interest?
 The percentage of T-cells in a diverse cell population that interacts with a specific antigen is generally very low (frequently less than 1%).
-Therefore, when looking for antigen-specific interactions, it is recommended to enrich for both dCODE Dextramer® positive interactions and for T-cell markers in order to increase the frequency of antigen-specific cells in the cell sample.
+Therefore, when looking for antigen-specific interactions, it is recommended to enrich both dCODE Dextramer® positive interactions and T-cell markers to increase the frequency of antigen-specific cells in the cell sample.
 Please see this figure from our application note 'Redefining Cellular Phenotyping: Comprehensive Characterization and Resolution of the Antigen-Specific T Cell Response' as an example:

 In the above figure, you can see that it is difficult to detect specific antigen-TCR interactions in the unsorted samples; when sorting the cells for T-cell markers and dCODE Dextramer®-positive interactions, we see a much stronger signal.

 - Do I plan to perform antibody labeling in addition to dCODE Dextramer labeling (either for flow sorting or for use with Feature Barcoding technology)?
 It is entirely feasible to stain cells with both dCODE Dextramer® reagents and antibodies, but dCODE Dextramer® staining should be performed prior to antibody staining.
-Antibodies bound to their cell surface markers can represent steric hindrance to the binding of dCODE Dextramer®.
+Antibodies bound to their cell surface markers can represent a steric hindrance to the binding of dCODE Dextramer®.
 Please see our Demonstrated Protocol on Cell Labeling with Dextramer Reagents for more information, or contact Immudex to learn more about the use of dCODE Dextramer®.

 - Experience level with flow sorting: Flow sorting is an advanced sample preparation method.
 Therefore, we recommend that customers interested in performing this technique either have previous experience with flow sorting or have access to resources (such as a sorting facility) who can help with this procedure in order to increase the chances of success.